jaconi-io/morp/mkdocs/docs/user-guide/routing.md

 | `TenantFromHost`   | <pre>name: TenantFromHost<br/>args:<br/>  patterns:<br/>    - static.localtest.me<br/>    - another-static.localtest.me<br/>  tenant: foo</pre> | static.example.com            | foo            |
 | `TenantFromHeader` | <pre>TenantFromHeader=X-Tenant-ID,{tenant}</pre>                                                                                                | X-Tenant-ID: foo              | foo            |

-Predicates are configured in the `spring.cloud.gateway.routes[*].predicates` section and are applied per route.
+Predicates are configured in the `spring.cloud.gateway.server.webflux.routes[*].predicates` section and are applied per route.
 When no tenant is extracted for a request, the request will fail.

 The extracted tenant ID is used to determine how the request will be authenticated.
 See [Configuration](../configuration.md) on how to configure authentication.